RuneLabsxyz/attestations/SNIP-XXX.md

 This composability is a core objective of the system, enabling complex trust relationships and verification chains.

+### Creating an Attestation

+While the specification doesn't put a hard requirement on the initial attestation (without any dependencies on other attestations), implementations that does take dependencies SHOULD follow the composability guidelines on attestation creation:

+- Have any specific parameters in first position
+- Take a `Vec<(ContractAddress, felt252)>` as the last parameter, containing the dependencies, as required by the contract.
+Implementors SHOULD allow for any ordering of the dependencies, unless there are specific requirements.

+> Reasoning: If not using a vec, especially with dynamic requirements, there are no easy way to differentiate between the requested attestation dependencies.

 ### Events

 Implementations MUST emit the `AttestationCreated` event: